JuliaDynamics/TransitionsInTimeseries.jl/docs/src/index.md

 fig_s
 ```

 We can now perform the same analysis for the surrogates.
-To simplify the syntax, we use [`SignificanceHyperParams`](@ref), a convenience constructor that stores sliding-window parameters, the method for surrogate generation, the number of surrogates... and provides default choices for unspecified hyperparameters.
-Based on these, we estimate the trend of the indicators computed on the surrogates by looping over them and using the convenience function [`indicator_evolution`](@ref) that wraps the steps of computing the indicator time series and its evolution.
-Finally, we plot the bands giving the $(-\sigma, \sigma)$, $(-2 \, \sigma, 2 \, \sigma)$ and $(-3 \, \sigma, 3 \, \sigma)$ intervals, with $\sigma$ the standard-deviation of indicator slope across the surrogate time series:
+To simplify the syntax, we use [`SignificanceHyperParams`](@ref), a convenience constructor that stores hyperparameters of the significance analysis, such as the sliding-window parameters, the number of surrogaes... etc. Furthermore, it provides default choices for unspecified hyperparameters.
+We then estimate the trend of the indicators computed on the surrogates by looping over them and using the convenience function [`indicator_evolution`](@ref) that wraps the steps of computing the indicator time series and its evolution.
+To visualize significant trends, we plot the bands giving the $(-\sigma, \sigma)$, $(-2 \, \sigma, 2 \, \sigma)$ and $(-3 \, \sigma, 3 \, \sigma)$ intervals, with $\sigma$ the standard-deviation of indicator slope across the surrogate time series:

 ```@example MAIN
 p = SignificanceHyperParams(